-When you find yourself surrounded by books eight feet high and climb the stairs only to hit a glass ceiling, then you know you’re working in publishing.
-They’ve stuck me in this ‘room’ and locked the closet door.
-There must be a way out of here.
-I heard they’re hiring at Church Publishing.
+When you find yourself surrounded by books eight feet high and climb the stairs only to hit a glass ceiling you know you’re working in publishing.
+They’ve stuck you in a room and locked the closet door but there must be a way out.
+There is, Church Publishing is hiring.

-If only there were a way for the people to see just how many books there are to choose from online.
-Here it is!
+But, if only there were a way for people to see how many books Church Publishing has to choose from online, here it is!

-Believe it or not, the world was built on books.
-Everything you see and touch, eat, smell, learn about and repeat is in a book someplace.
-Books have been used for hundreds of years to build our societies.
+Believe it or not, our world was built on books.
+Everything you see, touch, eat, smell, learn about and repeat is in a book someplace.
+In fact, books have been used for hundreds of years to build society.

-And in the future books will still exist but there won’t be as many per capita print editions (per title).
-At our level of technological advancement trees are better serving as bookshelves,
+In the future books will exist but there won’t be as many per capita print editions per title.
+And at the current level of technological advancement trees are better off serving as bookshelves,

-It scares some people the world will no longer look like this,
+It scares some to think the world will no longer look like this,

 Books aren’t on the chopping block.

-In the future there will even be places you can find books shelved on walls.
-Don’t freak out when bookshelves aren’t traditionally constructed either.
+In the future there will still be places you can find books shelved on walls so don’t freak when bookshelves aren’t traditionally constructed either.